2026 Solar Eclipse Cruise:

 Haydn Haus

-This morning, join a local guide for a walk to Karlsplatz to see the Brahms Monument, the Karlskirche (where Mahler was married), and the State Opera House where Brahms conducted the Wiener Philharmoniker.
+This morning, join a local guide for a walk through the Burggarten to view a marble monument to Mozart commissioned by Emperor Franz Joseph at the end of the 19th century.
 Continue to the Neue Burg to visit the world-renowned Collection of Historic Musical Instruments.
-See some of the most important baroque and Renaissance instruments in the world, including exquisite painted harpsichords and unique string instruments, as well as pianos played by both composers.
+See some of the most important baroque and Renaissance instruments in the world, including exquisite, painted harpsichords and unique string instruments, as well as pianos played by the likes of Mozart and Mahler.
 Enjoy time at leisure to browse the art collection at the adjacent Kunsthistorisches Museum and have lunch.
-Then, set out for Haydnhaus, where Joseph Haydn spent the last years of his life.
-Meander through rooms where the celebrated composer created his final works, and focus on the Brahms room, dedicated to recreating his former apartment.
-Cap off the day with an after-hours tour of Schönbrunn Palace, the lavish summer residence of Empress Maria Theresa where six-year-old prodigy Wolfgang Amadeus Mozart first played before the imperial court.
+Then set out for to Haydnhaus, where Joseph Haydn spent the last years of his life.
+Meander through rooms where the celebrated composer created his final works, examining Haydn’s original compositions and instruments.
+Cap off the day with an after-hours tour of Schönbrunn Palace, the lavish summer residence of Empress Maria Theresa, where six-year-old prodigy Wolfgang Amadeus Mozart first played before the imperial court.
 After dinner at the palace restaurant, attend a Mozart and Strauss concert in the elegant Orangerie.

 Included Meals: Breakfast, Dinner